Whare Ra

 The Smaragdum Thalasses Temple and the Golden Dawn Tradition in New Zealand

 Although frequently referred to under the collective name “Golden Dawn,” the Smaragdum Thalasses Temple did not belong to the original Order as it existed prior to the schisms of the early twentieth century.
-It was founded under the authority of the Stella Matutina, the organisation formed by Dr. Robert William Felkin following the dissolution of the original Order.
-Nevertheless, the temple stood in direct continuity with the Golden Dawn tradition, both in lineage and practice, preserving ritual forms, grade structures, and instructional materials derived from late nineteenth-century Golden Dawn sources.
+It was constituted under the authority of the Stella Matutina, the organisation formed by Dr. Robert William Felkin following the dissolution of the original Order.
+Nevertheless, the Temple stood in direct continuity with the Golden Dawn and its practices, preserving ritual forms, grade structures, and instructional materials from the original.

 Photo of the draft copy of the Warrant, viewed in the collections of the Library and Museum of Freemasonry, London.